 Nevertheless, these roll-call voting patterns do not tell the full story.
 How much do these patterns vary by policy area?
 And do UK MEPs capture some of the key agenda-setting positions in the European Parliament, such as committee chairs or rapporteurships?
 I will address these questions in the next two blogs.

-This piece by Simon Hix, Harold Laski Professor of Political Science at the London School of Economics and Political Science and Senior Fellow of The UK in a Changing Europe, was co-published with The Guardian.
+By Simon Hix, Harold Laski Professor of Political Science at the London School of Economics and Political Science and Senior Fellow of The UK in a Changing Europe.
+This was co-published with The Guardian.